 I am not happy with my treatment, what should I do?

-We would recommend that, if you are not happy with the treatment your hospital has provided, that you contact your hospital’s Patient Advice and Liaison Service (PALS).
+If you are not happy with the treatment your hospital has provided, we recommend that you contact your hospital’s Patient Advice and Liaison Service (PALS).
 If you ring the hospital switchboard they should be able to put you through.
-These volunteers would assist you in complaining or help you to get the relevant medical support from the hospital.
+These volunteers will assist you in making a complaint or help you to get the relevant medical support from the hospital.

 I really want to look at my medical records, can I?